-Black and white photograph of an RAF Concert Party in 1944.
+Black and white photograph of RAF airmen.

 Black and white photograph of six Tiree craggans.